sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 - Identify repeating patterns, these are most likely pieces of code running in loops
 - Look for decision 'The thing is connected to the Internet.'

-**Report** On GitHub, in the doc folder, create a flow.md file to explain what the system does and draw a basic flow chart.
+**Report** On GitHub, in the doc folder, create a `flow.md` file to explain what the system does and draw a basic flow chart.
 Wondering what is Flowchart?
 Look at the example below!

-TODO example of flow chart including: diamond with question, square with action, arrow looping back
+TODO example of flow chart including: diamond with questions, square with actions, arrows looping back
 ![](../../assets/img/courses/id5415/module1/labxp/3_4_1.png)

 # Step 4: Data visualisation